 This live, online course will help you create thought-provoking scenarios that clients and learners love.
 No more information dumps!

 You’ll learn to create mini-scenarios and branching scenarios for self-paced elearning, face-to-face training, virtual sessions, and any other format you can think of.
+The course will take you from defining and analyzing the performance problem to creating a prototype activity.

 Is this for you?